ACMCMC/silverspeak/README.md

 print(attacked_text)
 ```

-## Reproducing the experimental results from the paper
+# Reproducing the experimental results from the research paper
 This library was developed as part of the paper ["SilverSpeak: Evading AI-Generated Text Detectors using Homoglyphs"](https://aclanthology.org/2025.genaidetect-1.1/).
-A part of the code in this repository is used to reproduce the results of the paper (switch to the `experiments` branch to access it).
+A part of the code in this repository is used to reproduce the results of the paper (check out the `v1.0.0` tag).

 To reproduce the results, you'll need a free Hugging Face account.
 You can register for an account here: https://huggingface.co/